pestphp/pest-plugin-mutate/WIP.md

 # Current Tasks
 - [ ] `HandleTestCallProfileConfigurationTest` has side effects on other tests, if they should be run with `--mutate`
 - [ ] `->mutate()` should not override `--covered-only=false`
-- [ ] Set proper default paths `src` or `app`  if Laravel. see src/Plugins/Parallel/Handlers/Laravel.php:29
+- [ ] Set proper default paths `src` or `app`  if Laravel. see src/Plugins/Parallel/Handlers/Laravel.php:29, or maybe use the "coverage" config from phpunit.xml

 # Backlog Prio 1
+- [ ] Improve test filtering.
+For ex. "a" in test name does not work
 - [ ] Automatically create documentation from mutators
 - [ ] Add more mutators and sets
 - [ ] Create a sensible default set